A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

-\begin{prop} If $X$ is a based CW complex, then $\{X^{\sma i}\}_{i=0}^n$ is a CW complex of $\cat M_n^\op$ diagrams.
+\begin{prop} If $X$ is a based cell complex, then $\{X^{\sma i}\}_{i=0}^n$ is a cell complex of $\cat M_n^\op$ diagrams.
 Similarly for Cartesian products $\{X^i\}$.
-If $X$ is $q$-cofibrant then $\{X^{\sma i}\}$ and $\{X^i\}$ are cofibrant diagrams. \end{prop} \begin{proof} It suffices to put a new cell complex structure on $X^{\sma n}$ so that the fat diagonal is a subcomplex, and every cell outside of the fat diagonal is permuted freely by the $\Sigma_n$-action.
-We will do the case where $X$ has a single cell, since the general case follows easily.
+If $X$ is $q$-cofibrant then $\{X^{\sma i}\}$ and $\{X^i\}$ are cofibrant diagrams. \end{prop} \begin{proof} It suffices to do the case where $X$ is a cell complex.
+We put a new cell complex structure on $X^{\sma n}$ so that the fat diagonal is a subcomplex, and every cell outside of the fat diagonal is permuted freely by the $\Sigma_n$-action.
+This reduces quickly to the case where $X$ has a single cell.

-The product $\prod^n D^m \cong \prod^n [0,1]^m$ may be identified with the space of all $n \times m$ matrices, with real entries between 0 and 1.
+The product $\prod^n I^m \cong \prod^n [0,1]^m$ may be identified with the space of all $n \times m$ matrices, with real entries between 0 and 1.
 The $\Sigma_n$ action permutes the rows.
-Divide this space into open simplices as follows.
-We define a simplex of dimension $d$ for each partition of the $nm$ entries of the matrix into $d$ nonempty equivalence classes, along with a choice of total ordering on the equivalence classes.
+Within this space, we define an open simplex of dimension $d$ for each partition of the $nm$ entries of the matrix into $d$ nonempty equivalence classes, along with a choice of total ordering on the equivalence classes.
 This simplex corresponds to the subspace of matrices for which the equivalent entries have the same value, and the values are ordered according to the chosen total ordering.

-The closures of these simplices give a triangulation of the cube $\prod^n D^m \cong \prod^n [0,1]^m$.
-Each generalized diagonal in $(D^m)^n$ is defined by setting an equivalence relation on the rows of the matrix, and requiring that equivalent rows have the same values.
+The closures of these simplices give a triangulation of the cube $\prod^n I^m \cong \prod^n [0,1]^m$.
+Each generalized diagonal is defined by setting an equivalence relation on the rows of the matrix, and requiring that equivalent rows have the same values.
 This is clearly an intersection of conditions we used to define the simplices above, so each generalized diagonal is a union of simplices.
 In addition, the simplices off the fat diagonal are freely permuted by the $\Sigma_n$ action.
-This finishes the proof.
+This finishes the proof. \end{proof}

-For the last statement in the proposition, a general $q$-cofibration is a retract of a relative cell complex, but retracts of maps of spaces clearly give retracts of maps of diagrams, so we are done. \end{proof}